Summer’s Better with Barker’s

 Add fresh parsley to any sandwich or wrap for an extra flavour hit

-Here are some ideas to whip up something when you need a dish that steals the show.
+Here are some ideas to whip up something when you need a summer dish that steals the show.

 Make-ahead salmon.
 This spectacular salmon dish is easier than it looks because you can prep most of it ahead of time, and then cook the salmon when you’re ready.
 Our Barker’s Italian Style Dressing is used here as a multi-tasker to dial up the flavour in the salad as well as a dressing for the salmon in our Italian Baked Salmon.